donmccaughey/nginx_pkg/README.md

         $ make [APP_SIGNING_ID="<cert name 1>"] [INSTALLER_SIGNING_ID="<cert name 2>" [TMP="<build dir>"]

 Intermediate files are generated in the temp directory; the signed installer package is written into the project root with the name `nginx-1.20.1.pkg`.
-To remove all generated files (including the signed installer), run:

-        $ make clean

 To notarize the signed installer package, run:

         $ make notarize [NOTARIZATION_KEYCHAIN_PROFILE="<profile name>"] [TMP="<build dir>"]

-This will submit the installer package for notarization.
+This will submit the installer package for notarization and staple it on success.
 Check the file `$(TMP)/notarization-log.json` for detailed information if notarization fails.
-The notarized and stapled installer package is written into the project root with the name `nginx-1.20.1-notarized.pkg`.
+The signed installer is stapled in place if notarization succeeds.
+Use the command:

+        $ xcrun stapler validate --verbose nginx-1.20.1.pkg

+to check the notarization state of the installer package.

+To remove all generated files (including the signed installer), run:

+        $ make clean

 ## Signing and Notarizing Credentials